Sarah had a tonsillectomy as an adult and shares her experience with the procedure and recovery.

-- Gargle with warm salt water.
+Gargle with warm salt water.
 The salt helps to clear out any infection.
 I wouldn’t advise doing this until several days post-operative.

 - Chew gum.
-I honestly put down my lack of pot operative bleeding to the fact that I chewed gum constantly!
+I honestly put down my lack of post operative bleeding to the fact that I chewed gum constantly!
 Chewing produces saliva, saliva helps to heal the open wounds.
 I knew two others at the time around my age who had their tonsils removed, the one who chewed gum had no bleeding, the one who didn’t ended up back in hospital with bleeding.
+Twice!

 - Put biscuits in your ice cream.
 Ice cream is so cold and soothing, it really helps to relieve some of the pain and swelling.
 Crunch up some digestive biscuits (not into crumbs, chunks!) and put them in your ice cream.
-The biscuit chunks will help remove the scabbing but it doesn’t hurt as much as the ice cream is soothing the area.
+The biscuit chunks will help to remove the scabbing but it doesn’t hurt as much as the ice cream is soothing the area.

 - Drink a daily pro-biotic.
 Your open wounds make your more susceptible to infection so build up your defense system.

 - Use a dual-action lozenge.
 Find a lozenge that acts as both and anesthetic to numb the pain and an antibiotic to fight infection.

 When I woke up, I was not in too much pain (they had given me a good dose of morphine though!).
 After a couple of hours, I was allowed to sip water and swallow slowly.
 The back of my throat was a giant open wound, and it felt very bizarre, but not too uncomfortable at first.
 I was extremely groggy from the anesthetic and spent most of the day slipping in and out of sleep.